 - What factors help to bring about the exclusion of women from religious positions and rituals in the years following the return to Judea? - In the book of Esther, how is Esther characterized?
-How is she contrasted to Vashti, the Persian wife of the king? - What is the story of Esther trying to say?
-Why do you think it was important it be included in the sacred writings of the Jews?
+How is she contrasted to Vashti, the Persian wife of the king? - What is the story of Esther trying to say about about community and gender?
+What's the message of Ruth's story?
+Why do you think these tales were thought instructuve enough to be included in the sacred writings of the Jews?

-TERMS: Babylonian captivity - Esther
+TERMS: Babylonian captivity - Esther - Ruth